yousefvand/shellman-ebook/manuscript/basics.md

 1. `` output=`command` ``
 2. `output=$(command)`

-In some references method two is recommended specially for nested command substitutions but for the sake of brevity and consistency, we will use method one (backtick) in this book unless we need nested command substitutions.
+In most references method two is recommended specially for nested command substitutions but for the sake of brevity and consistency, we will use method one (backtick) in this book unless we need nested command substitutions.

 To store results of `ls` command in a variable named `output`: